Oceania

 Port Kembla - Congestion issues are currently minimal with delays no more than 1 day.

-Fremantle - Currently experiencing delays up to 5 days.
+Fremantle - Currently delays are averaging 4-7 days, and delays are expected through the rest of June.
 Berthing schedule is currently dependent on available yard space near berths 11 and 12.
-There are also plans to dredge near berths 11 and 12 to increase the draft depth to 11m from April until August.
+Additional dredging continues near berths 11 and 12 to increase the draft depth to 11m until August.

-Auckland - Currently experiencing delays up to 4 days due to berth congestion and related vessel bunching.
+Auckland - Currently experiencing delays up to 2 days, with the majority of vessels able to berth and work upon arrival.

 At our equipment processing centers